Hashgard (GARD) Price Hits $0.0001

-Hashgard (CURRENCY:GARD) traded down 1.9% against the US dollar during the 1 day period ending at 23:00 PM Eastern on July 27th.
-One Hashgard coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last seven days, Hashgard has traded 17.2% higher against the US dollar.
-Hashgard has a total market cap of $1.39 million and approximately $109,486.00 worth of Hashgard was traded on exchanges in the last 24 hours.
+Hashgard (CURRENCY:GARD) traded up 3.9% against the US dollar during the 1 day period ending at 14:00 PM Eastern on July 31st.
+Over the last week, Hashgard has traded up 12% against the US dollar.
+One Hashgard coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Hashgard has a market cap of $1.45 million and approximately $94,400.00 worth of Hashgard was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.